YaniaNada/YaniaNada/about_me.md

 🔭 Looking to collaborate on: Projects involving data analysis, visualization, and model training where I can apply and enhance my skills in Python and Machine Learning.
 To deepen my understanding and proficiency in Python and ML models for more advanced data manipulation, analysis, and predictions.

-📬 How to reach me: You can find me on Linkedin(https://www.linkedin.com/in/yanianada/).
+📬 How to reach me: Linkedin(https://www.linkedin.com/in/yanianada/) or email nadayania@gmail.com

 🌟 Career highlights: